-What kind of opportunities are available when deer hunting New York?
+What kind of opportunities are available when deer hunting in New York?

-Whenever someone mentions deer hunting New York, automatically I think of old black and white pictures of giant bucks, meat poles, wool clothes and .30-30 lever actions.
-Those were the days of packing up your belongings from the city and making you way up to the woods to be a true American.
-Hunting was huge, and the Adirondacks were the hub of the Northeast.
-But that was then, and deer hunting New York is much more than just one park.
+Whenever someone mentions deer hunting in New York to me, I automatically think of old black and white pictures of giant bucks, meat poles, wool clothes, and .30-30 lever actions.
+Those were the days of packing up your belongings in the city and making your way up the woods.
+Deer hunting in New York was huge back then—and the Adirondacks were the hub of it all.

-Long Island is another area of the state that has an exploded white-tailed deer population and minimal land to hunt them.
-It’s a true suburban hunt, and a very much needed hunt to combat crop and garden deprivation, as well as limit harmful tick populations, and limit deer-vehicle collisions.
-Once again the hardest part of deer hunting New York on Long Island is finding somewhere to hunt.
-There is little to no public deer hunting land, and if you are hunting the limited shotgun season they have, written landowner permission is required along with a gun license.
-Long Island has both a bow season and a gun season for deer hunting New York.
+Long Island is another area with an exploding whitetail deer population and minimal land to hunt them.
+Hunting is much needed in order to combat crop and garden devastation, limit harmful tick populations, and decrease the chances of vehicle collisions.
+The hardest part in Long Island is finding somewhere to hunt.
+There is little to no public hunting land.
+If you are hunting the limited shotgun season they have, you must have a gun license and receive written permission from the land owner.
+Long Island offers both a bow and gun season.

-The licenses and tags for deer hunting New York are pretty simple.
-After passing a Hunter Ed. course for your state, you will then obtain a general, Annual Hunting License for the state of New York.
-That license allows you to gun hunt for big game and small game species with a gun during the general hunting season.
-After that you can purchase privileges; archery, or muzzleloader in order to hunt those seasons.
-New York also offers deer management permits (DMP) for certain zones, which must be applied for by October 1st.
-These are antlerless only permits that allow hunters a further opportunity to fill the freezer while deer hunting New York.
+The licenses and tags for deer hunting in New York are pretty simple.
+After passing a hunter education course for your state, you can obtain a general annual hunting license for the state of New York.
+The license allows you to gun hunt for big and small game species during the general hunting seasons.
+You may purchase privileges after that for either archery or muzzleloader.

-Allowable weapons for deer hunting New York vary depending upon which season you are hunting, of course, but also whereabouts in the state you are located.
-Some regions are bow only, some allow just shotguns and muzzleloaders during gun seasons, and others allow all rifles as well.
-After harvesting an animal the DEC allows you to drag the animal out before having to affix a tag on it, however you must fill the tag out right away, including making a cut for the month and date of harvest.
-After harvesting you have 7 days to report the harvest either online or by phone.
+Allowed weapons for deer hunting in New York varies depending on the hunting season and location.
+Some regions only allow bow, while others allow only shotguns and muzzleloaders during gun seasons.
+After harvesting an animal, you may drag the animal out before tagging it.
+You must, however, fill the tag out right away with a cut for the month and date of harvest.
+You have seven days to report the harvest either online or by phone.

-If deer hunting New York is your cards for this year, good luck!
-It’s a great state to enjoy the outdoors in and whether you’re hunting the suburbs, the farmlands, or hunting the big woods, looking for an adventure, it can be a great experience.
-Remember to thoroughly know all the rules and regulations before going afield and always work on creating a good image for us fellow hunters.
+If deer hunting in New York is in the cards for this year, good luck!
+It’s a great state for enjoying the outdoors.
+Whether you’re hunting the suburbs, farmlands, or the big woods, the state promises great adventure.